aary/sharp/README.md

 -------

-This repository contains code for some of the libraries that I have implemented in my free time that are misssing in the standard library.
+This repository contains code for some of the libraries that I have implemented in my free time.

 ### Building